Blog Archive Hero

 SUPPRESSING LACTATION

 Suppressing lactation is the act of stopping milk production.
-It is a gradual process and can take several weeks for the milk to stop entirely.
+It is a gradual process, and it can take several weeks for the milk to stop entirely.
 A grieving mother should suppress lactation under the care and guidance of her doctor, midwife, or a lactation consultant to help her process her decision and care well for herself during suppression.
 There is no perfect timeline, and each individual woman has the right to choose when suppressing lactation is right for her.

 To suppress lactation naturally, a woman should stimulate her breasts as little as she can, avoiding touching, massaging, or pumping milk when possible.
 Discomfort alleviating processes include: